• The recruitment video is playing an increasingly important role for both families and college coaches today.

 • A professional recruitment video is a vital tool for evaluating and training athletes.
 While coaches might be able to see a player’s performance on a homemade video, a professionally produced video can give the aspiring athletes a distinct competitive edge because coaches will see them perform with video quality that they regularly see while watching televised sports.

 • Parents of serious high school athletes who want to showcase their child’s achievements on the field and in the classroom are paying high prices for recruitment videos.
-Top Prospect Video Productions, LLC will produce each professional video for less than most production house prices and few can match Dale Wyman’s 30+ years of experience of shooting, editing, and sports knowledge.
+Top Prospect Video Productions, LLC will produce each professional video for less than most production house prices and few can match two-time Emmy® Award winner Dale Wyman’s 30+ years of experience of shooting, editing, and sports knowledge.

 Q: I am a senior in high school; is it too late to make a video?